softwaremill/bootzooka/README.md

 source.
 The frontend connects to the backend on the 8080 port, as specified in the environment file.

 # Project info

+[The docs](http://softwaremill.github.io/bootzooka/) dive deeper into various aspects of the project (architecture, tech stack, development tips).

 ## Commercial Support